bytor99999/mod-mongo-persistor/README.md

         "status": "ok"
     }

-The reply will also contain a field `_id` if the document that was saved didn't specifiy an id, this will be an automatically generated UUID, for example:
+The reply will also contain a field `_id` if the document that was saved didn't specify an id, this will be an automatically generated UUID, for example:

     {
         "status": "ok"